AlwaySummit/EnglishCorner/README.md

 # EnglishCorner Service -only for EG IT project
 - Product Purpose
+  Nowadays, the changes triggered by digital technology have swept every region, every industry and every business.
+For trandition English train, the mode is that teacher give a lecture in front of students, after that, students show feedbacks and take lots of quiz.
+But we should not ignore the new gold, data, proceesed by each step of English train.
+The data can reflect change of every student's learning status and furthermore it will make busniness run simple, trainee more easier.
+Therefore, we long for empowering the business by IT technology to all train organization.
 - Prodcut Prototype
 1. Weichat Official Account (Morphology)
 2. Customer friendly UI